Catarinaperiquito/Google-Data-Analytics---Cyclistic-Case-Study/README.md

 Right away I spotted something interesting in the max ride length.
 After some analysis I decided to leave this data in the dataset.
 It means that a customer had the bike for more than one day.

-* What is the duration of each user type rides?
-Does it vary per week day or month?
 ```{r}
 Ride_time <- sqldf("select month, weekday, member_casual, avg(ride_length) from all_trips
 group by month, weekday, member_casual")